halajun/VDO_SLAM/README.md

 We have tested the library in **Mac OS X 10.14** and **Ubuntu 16.04**, but it should be easy to compile in other platforms.

 ## C++11 and gcc
-We use some functionalities of C++11, and please upgrade gcc to latest version.
+We use some functionalities of C++11, and the tested gcc version is 9.2.1.

 ## OpenCV
 We use [OpenCV](http://opencv.org) to manipulate images and features.
 Download and install instructions can be found at: http://opencv.org. **Required at least 3.0.
-Tested with OpenCV OpenCV 3.2**.
+Tested with OpenCV 3.2**.

 ## Eigen3
 Required by g2o (see below).
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.